scidash/ParallelPyNEURON/README.md

-## A script to build open-mpi, NEURON-7.4, miniconda python3, all working togethor.
+# A script to build open-mpi, NEURON-7.4, miniconda python3, all working togethor, trying to make it such that no one I am personally friends with has to do this ugly and non edifying work ever again.

-Soon I will add neuronunit/sciunit and JNeuroML
+# TODO: add neuronunit/sciunit and JNeuroML

-## To build try navigate to this directory (oh wait your here) and try:
+# 1 get docker
+# 2 After running gitclone navigate to the directory containing this file and run

 sudo docker build -t para-nrn-python .

-## To confirm build made an image:
+#3 To confirm build made an image:
 docker images

-## To launch the built ubuntu image try:
+#4 To launch the built ubuntu image try:
 docker run -it para-nrn-python:latest /bin/bash